phpscott/open-source/MRSSConversion/README.md

 2. "clean": This will clean all directories that are cleaned on a full run.
 3. "reddir": This will read the directory flat file that represents an S3 Bucket, and build paths/skuids.
 4. "objects": This will read the skuids and validate them, and pull down YAML files for each skuid (single works/series)
+5. "parseyaml": TBD
+6. "cleanyaml": TBD
-5. "assets": This will parse the YAML files for each skuid and build JSON with mrss field names.
+7. "assets": This will parse the YAML files for each skuid and build JSON with mrss field names.
-6. "xmlitems": This will take the JSON with MRSS field names and create actual MRSS <item>s and store them as XML.
+8. "xmlitems": This will take the JSON with MRSS field names and create actual MRSS <item>s and store them as XML.
-7. "buildmrss": This will take the MRSS items in XML format and build complete MRSS files based on Filmhub Genres (main).
+9. "buildmrss": This will take the MRSS items in XML format and build complete MRSS files based on Filmhub Genres (main).
+10. "pullcaptions": TBD

 **Additional Actions**